Jared Polis: Housing

 In May 2025, Polis vetoed a bill that would have banned the use of rent-fixing algorithms, which critics argued landlords were using to collude to charge the highest possible rents.
 Software company RealPage, a well-known provider of one such algorithm, applauded the veto, which it called an example of "courageous leadership".

+Guns

+In 2019, Polis signed a red flag law allowing law enforcement and family members to petition courts to strip away gun rights of those seen a danger to themselves or others.
+In 2023, Polis signed multiples pieces of legislation that have changed the gun rights landscape in Colorado.
+These included raising the purchasing age from 18 to 21, a three-day waiting after a purchase, and a ban on homemade firearms.
+In April 2025, Polis signed legislation creating a state gun registry, sharply limiting the ability to acquire semi-automatic weapons.

 Immigration

 During the U.S. border crisis, Polis relocated migrants via publicly sponsored buses to New York City and Chicago.
 On January 7, 2023, he said he would no longer send migrants to Chicago.

 In January 2025, Polis said in his State of the State address that he hoped to work with Trump on securing the border but warned against "efforts to deport American citizens, to target those on pending legal status, to break up families", and he has since pressed the administration over the detention of an undocumented immigration and labor activist in Colorado.